corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/operations/deployment/corda-configuration-file.md

 The resulting value of `jarDirs` will be `["./newdir1"]`.

 * You can't override a populated list with an empty list.
-For example, when ``devMode=false``, ``cordappSignerKeyFingerprintBlacklist`` is pre-populated with Corda development keys.
-It isn't possible to set this to an empty list via the commandline.
+For example, when `devMode=false`, `cordappSignerKeyFingerprintBlacklist` is pre-populated with Corda development keys.
+It isn't possible to set this to an empty list via the command line.
 You can however override the list with an all zero hash which will remove the keys:

 ```shell script
 java -Dcorda.cordappSignerKeyFingerprintBlacklist.0="0000000000000000000000000000000000000000000000000000000000000000"
 ```

 * Objects in lists cannot currently be overridden.
-For example the ``rpcUsers`` configuration key is a list of user objects, overriding these via environment variables or system properties will not work.
+For example the `rpcUsers` configuration key is a list of user objects, overriding these via environment variables or system properties will not work.

 ## Configuration file fields